Hidden3clipse/Selbstvorstellung/README.md

-This is a basic template for pyqt6 (Python with Qt 6).
-It may help you with a quick start.
-Just beginn with your own Central Widget inheritanced from QCentralWidget.
+This is a basic template to write your own app with pyqt6 (Python with Qt v6).
+It may help you with a smooth start.
+Just implement your own central widget (CentralWidget.py) inheritanced from QCentralWidget.
+Note the class MainWindow to programm everything within the QMainWindow.